 Crack, warez, pirated software and how to "crack" Windows

-Using "warez", "crack" and other unofficial means to bypass software copy protection is illegal.
+The use of "warez", "crack" and other unofficial means to bypass the protection software is illegal.
 Besides falling into a gray area bordering on pirated software, these methods also pose a security risk.
 For example, third-party scripts that claim to break a program's protection may be malware.

 Wesley Pyburn wanted to investigate the matter a little deeper, so he reached out to the Massgrave staff via Discord asking if he currently has cracked Windows.
 Not only did they answer his question in the affirmative, but they further claimed that it wasn't the first time they'd heard of a Microsoft engineer doing something like this.